SnorreSelmer/stationeers_ic10/README.md

 - **filtration.ic10** - Shows if filters need to be replaced, halts filtering if temperature is too high or filterable gas is too low.
 Based on CowsAreEvil's setup, minus the gas-cooling.
 - **gas_mixer.ic10** - Controls a static Gas Mixer.
 Prevents mixing gasses that are too far apart in temperature, prevents over-pressure, and stops mixing if input pressure gets too low.
 - **heating_cooling.ic10** - Temperature regulator with optional temperature display.
+- **mush_cooler.ic10** - Automatic toggeling of a valve based on temperature.
+I use it to cool my gas mush-pipe using a Heat Exchanger.
 - **printer_countdown.ic10** - Uses a counter (Stacker or Dial) to order a given number of items.
 Stops printing when order is filled.
 - **solar_tracking.ic10** - Accurate two-axis solar-panel tracking for up to two types of panels.
 - **storm_warning.ic10** - Monitors a Weather Station, announces incoming storms, sounds an alarm when the storm is 3 minutes from hitting, stops alarm when the storm is less than 1 minute from hitting.
 (Can be adjusted.)